PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/sony-portable-game-consoles/psvita.md

 Street fighter [PCSE00005].vpk
 ```

-When running the game for the first time, Retrobat will automatically install it inside the emulator, wait until the operation finishes (this might take some time):
+When running the game for the first time, ProjectArcade will automatically install it inside the emulator, wait until the operation finishes (this might take some time):

 <figure><img src="https://i.imgur.com/bYSh81f.png" alt=""><figcaption></figcaption></figure>